-27 The minimum capital requirement for Yugen Kaisha was changed to $\pm 100,000$ in 1951 and ± 3 million in 1990.
-In 1990 also the minimum capital requirement was introduced for Kabushiki Kaisha and set ± 10 million.
-Before that, there was no legal minimum capital requirement for Kabushiki Kaisha, but $\pm 350,000$ had been used as a threshold for a stock exchange listing.
+9 The minimum capital requirement for Yugen Kaisha was changed to ¥100,000 in 1951 and ¥3 million in 1990.
+Also in 1990 the minimum capital requirement was introduced for Kabushiki Kaisha and set at ¥10 million.
+Before that, there was no legal minimum capital requirement for Kabushiki Kaisha, but ¥350,000 had been used as a threshold for a stock exchange listing.

-28 In 1995, there were 1,219,214 registered PLLCs in Japan versus 1,213,034 joint stock, 26,485 limited partnerships and 5,724 unlimited partnerships.
+10 In 1995, there were 1,219,214 registered PLLCs in Japan versus 1,213,034 joint stock, 26,485 limited partnerships, and 5,724 unlimited partnerships.

-29 The zaibatsu had been strong supporters of the militaristic government, so their breakup was considered to be a major objective of the allied occupation.

-directors, and corporate auditors as investor protections in joint stock businesses were strengthened; but in the long run regulations protecting shareholders at the expense of business owners were less stringent in Japan than in other countries (Hannah, 2014b).
+Despite the introduction of the Yugen Kaisha the joint stock form remained in heavy use for several reasons.
+As in the prewar era, external finance considerations continued to be important, but rather than being advantageous for accessing equity markets, the joint stock form offered benefits for accessing bank debt, which became a considerably more important financing channel in the postwar years (Franks, Mayer, and Miyajima 2014).
+Although several zaibatsu were eliminated or restructured as a consequence of the allied occupation, cross-shareholding developed under the new keiretsu, and banks and financial institutions became both creditors and shareholders of the new industrial groups (Shishido 2001, p.
+664).
+Reforms from 1945 to 1952 led to the reconfiguration of corporate power and authority between the shareholders meeting, the board of directors, and corporate auditors as investor protections in joint stock businesses were strengthened; but in the long run regulations protecting shareholders at the expense of business owners were less stringent in Japan than in other countries (Hannah 2014).
 A culture favoring the joint stock form persisted through the postwar era as it signaled advantages when, for example, engaging in procurement contracting or in developing relationships with banks.
-Joint stock was a prestigious type of organization more generally despite being associated with higher administrative costs and more stringent public disclosures (Matsui, 2008).
+Joint stock was a prestigious type of organization more generally despite being associated with higher administrative costs and more stringent public disclosures (Matsui 2008).

-VII.
 CONCLUSION

-This paper has assembled new data on the organization of enterprise in Japan, with a view to placing the Japanese experience in the context of the broader research agenda initiated by Guinnane et al., (2007).
-Their findings show convincingly that the joint stock corporation was not a superior form of business organization in many advancing industrial nations.
+This article has assembled new data on the organization of enterprise in Japan, with a view to placing the Japanese experience in the context of the broader research agenda initiated by Guinnane et al. (2007).
+Their findings convincingly show that the joint stock corporation was not a superior form of business organization in many advancing industrial nations.
 When governments offered business owners the opportunity to have a flexible system of organization that was embodied in the PLLC, the take-up was generally rapid, and this process occurred in nations with both Anglo-American and French, or German, legal institutions.
 As such this body of works casts strong doubts on the alleged domination of both joint stock corporations and country-specific legal origins as being major determinants of economic growth.

 Japan appears to be a unique case, which both confirms and differs from some of this established wisdom.
 On the one hand, it was ostensibly a civil law country in which the joint stock form was probably just as popular as it was in the United States where a common law legal tradition existed.
-On the other hand, the role of the joint stock corporation was likely more pivotal in the process of Japanese modernization during the late nineteenth and early twentieth centuries than it was in many other countries, including Germany, Britain and France.
+On the other hand, the role of the joint stock corporation was likely more pivotal in the process of Japanese modernization during the late nineteenth and early twentieth centuries than it was in many other countries, including Germany, Britain, and France.
 It was prevalent over time, across prefectures and sectors and it was superior in terms of ROE performance.
 Joint stock enterprises accounted for 94 percent of aggregate profits between 1922 and 1939, a striking illustration of this particular organizational form's dominance.